farlee2121/DevEssentialsBlog/_drafts/2022-06-07-Performance-as-domain-test.md

             Expect.isFasterThan optimized baseline "This constraint form should support generation faster than basic filtering"
 ```

+Expecto uses statistical techniques to be 99.99% sure there is a speed difference, preventing the flaky tests.

 Note that Expecto will also ensure the baseline and optimized versions also return consistent values, ensuring the optimization didn't change observable behavior.